whatisthejava/versioning-with-external-aliases/Readme.md

 ````
 	public string Id { get; set; }   // From V1
 	public string Title { get; set; }//From V1
+	public string Owner = { get; set; }//From V2
-	public string Owner = "Default Owner added to V2";  //New attribute  added with default value
+	public string Purpose = "Default Purpose added to V3";  //New attribute  added with default value
-	public string Version = "v2";  // Update the version
+	public string Version = "v3";  // Update the version

 ````

 ## Changes from V1
 We have now added the following projects
-*  v2Models
+*  v3Models
    * Add a reference to v1Models
 		* In the reference to v1Models add an Alias calling it v1Schemas.
+   * Add a reference to v2Models
+		* In the reference to v2Models add an Alias calling it v2Schemas.
 *  v2Models.Test
   * Add a reference to v1Models
+		* In the reference to v1Models add an Alias calling it v1Schemas.
+  * Add a reference to v2Models
-		* In the reference to v1Models add an Alias calling it v2Schemas.
+		* In the reference to v2Models add an Alias calling it v2Schemas.
 *  Aliases
-	* Add an aliase to reference v1Models
-	* Add a reference to v2Models
+	* Add a reference to v3Models
-		* In the reference to v1Models add an Alias calling it v2Schemas.
+		* In the reference to v3Models add an Alias calling it v3Schemas.

 And add the following  classes
-*  v2/ProcessesController
+*  v3/ProcessesController

 And add the following changes
 *  Aliases/Startup.cs
    * In ConfigureSwagger
-		* Appended  new c.SwaggerEndpoint("/swagger/v2.0/swagger.json", "V2"); to line 49
+		* Appended  new c.SwaggerEndpoint("/swagger/v3.0/swagger.json", "V3"); to line 50
 	* In ConfigureApiVersioning
-		* Update default version from 1.0 to 2.0
+		* Update default version from 2.0 to 3.0
    * In AddSwagger
-	   * Preappend   new c.SwaggerEndpoint("/swagger/v2.0/swagger.json", "V2"); to line 120
+	   * Preappend   new c.SwaggerEndpoint("/swagger/v3.0/swagger.json", "V3"); to line 122

 Add External Aliases
 *  In latest/ProcessesController
    * At top of file
-	   	* Add extern alias v2Schemas;
-		* Add extern alias v1Schemas;
+	   	* Add extern alias v3Schemas;
-		* Add using v2Schemas::Schemas;
+		* Modify using v3Schemas::Schemas;
-*  In v2/ProcessesController
+*  In v3/ProcessesController
 	* At top of file
+	   	* Add extern alias v3Schemas;

+*  In v3Models
+   * At top of file
 	  	* Add extern alias v2Schemas;
-*  In v1/ProcessesController
-   * At top of file
-   	* Add extern alias v1Schemas;

-*  In v2Models
-   * At top of file
-	  	* Add extern alias v1Schemas;

 *  In testApp
-	* Add v2 Page
+	* Add v3 Page
 		* redirect to correct version of API ;